mProjectsCode/obsidian-shiki-plugin/docs/README.md

   - Disadvantage:
     Worse performance?
 The code block needs to be recreated every time it is modified The cursor position needs to be handled manually.
 Debounce manually.
+    It is necessary to pay attention to the input method issue.
+The `oninput` will also be triggered during the input candidate stage

 ## Shiki Extend Sytax